-2. Profits Run is a research publishing firm utilizing the publisher’s exception to the definition of an “investment adviser” in the Investment Advisers Act of 1940.
-None of the Programs or any other form of communication delivered or created by Profits Run provides individual, customized investment advice.
+2. Profits Run is not registered as an investment adviser and Profits Run does not provide individualized or customized advice about investments of any kind, regardless of whether such investments involve an individual security, a class of securities, or a market in which investment securities are available for purchase or sale.
+Nor is the information published by Profits Run a customized or personalized recommendation to buy, sell, hold, or invest.
 The Programs are intended to supplement your own research and analysis.
 The information published is based on the opinions, statistical and financial data and independent research of Profits Run.
 Profits Run’s Programs do not reflect the views or opinions of any employee, officer or representative of Profits Run.

 5. Please note the disclosures below:

 a.
-INDIVIDUAL RISK TOLERANCE, INVESTMENT GOALS AND OTHER FACTORS MAY VARY AMONG SUBSCRIBERS, AND ANY RELIANCE, USE OR TRADING BASED UPON THE INFORMATION OR RECOMMENDATIONS IN THE PROGRAMS MAY NOT BE SUITABLE FOR ALL INDIVIDUALS.
+INDIVIDUAL RISK TOLERANCE, INVESTMENT GOALS AND OTHER FACTORS MAY VARY AMONG SUBSCRIBERS, AND ANY RELIANCE, USE OR TRADING BASED UPON THE INFORMATION OR RECOMMENDATIONS CONTAINED IN THE PROGRAMS MAY NOT BE SUITABLE FOR ALL INDIVIDUALS.

-GENERAL RISKS OF TRADING AND INVESTING
+RISKS OF TRADING AND INVESTING GENERALLY

-RISKS OF INVESTING IN STOCK
+SPECIFIC RISKS OF TRADING OR INVESTING IN STOCKS

 SPECIFIC RISKS OF STOCK OPTIONS TRADING

 When you open a stock option account, you should receive a booklet entitled “Characteristics and Risks of Standardized Options,” which is also available on the Option Clearing Corporation’s website at http://www.optionsclearing.com/about/publications/character-risks.jsp.
-This booklet contains an in-depth discussion of the characteristics and risks associated with stock options trading.
+This booklet contains a discussion of the characteristics and risks associated with stock options trading.
 Profits Run strongly encourages you to carefully read and understand this information.